-1. Investment Rate of Return

-July 1, 2022 and later valuations: 7.00% per annum, compounded annually.

-2. Appropriation Percentages

-The State is assumed to appropriate 100% of the Statutory contribution in FYE 2023 and each year thereafter.
+1. Investment Rate of Return 7.00% per annum, compounded annually.
+2. Appropriation Percentages The State is assumed to appropriate 100% of the Statutory contribution in FYE 2025 and each year thereafter.

-3. Administrative Expenses

-The actual administrative expenses paid in FYE 2021 are assumed to increase by 2.75% per annum, compounded annually.

-- 4. New Entrants - Contributing active population assumed to remain at 2021 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2021 data. - New entrant salary assumed to increase at the same rate used for current members. - 5.
-Demographic Assumptions

-Same as those used for valuation purposes.

-6. Projection Basis

-This report includes projections of future assets, liabilities, funded status and contributions for the purpose of assisting the Board of Trustees with the management of the System.
+- 3. Administrative The actual administrative expenses paid in FYE 2023 are assumed to increase by 2.75% per annum, compounded annually. - 4.
+New Entrants Contributing active population assumed to remain at 2023 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2023 data. - New entrant salary assumed to increase at the same rate used for current members. - 5.
+Demographic Same as those used for valuation purposes.
+Assumptions - 6.
+Projection Basis This report includes projections of future assets, liabilities, funded status and contributions for the purpose of assisting the State House Commission with the management of the System.

-The projections are based on the same census data and financial information as of July 1, 2021 which has been used for the actuarial valuation.
-The projections assume continuation of the plan provisions and actuarial assumptions in effect as of July 1, 2021 and do not reflect the impact of any changes in benefits or actuarial assumptions that may be adopted after July 1, 2021 unless otherwise indicated.
+The projections are based on the same census data and financial information as of July 1, 2023 which has been used for the actuarial valuation.
+The projections assume continuation of the plan provisions and actuarial assumptions in effect as of July 1, 2023 and do not reflect the impact of any changes in benefits or actuarial assumptions that may be adopted after July 1, 2023 unless otherwise indicated.
 While the assumptions individually are reasonable for the underlying valuation that supports the projections, specifically for projection purposes, they are also considered reasonable in the aggregate.

+The projections are based on our proprietary model PScan developed by our firm that utilizes the results shown in this valuation report.
 The projections assume that all future assumptions are met except where indicated with respect to future investment returns and demographic assumptions.
 The future outcomes become increasingly uncertain over time, and therefore the general trends and not the absolute values should be considered in the review of these projections.